catalystshift/beginner-guide-PSO2/docs/index.md

 **Important Items and what to do with them**:
 *Currencies*:
 - EX-Cubes are an important form of currency **as well as crafting material used in making important gear**.
 As currency it is used in the Exchange Shop found on floor two of the shopping plaza.
 Recommended purchases are Rare Drop Rate 250%s(especially after level 70), level 17 PA/Technique discs, and if you plan to engage with the game's equipment stat tweaking system(called affixing), then Augmentation Aids are especially important.
 - Grinders/Lambda Grinders are items used in enhancing weapons and units(units = armor) and rings.
-Lambda grinders are also used when applying Left Ring skills onto 12 rarity and above units.
-Basic Grinders may be sold for money after keeping aside at least one stack of 999, although I would go with two stacks.
+Lambda grinders are also used when applying Left Ring skills onto 12 rarity and above units. **Basic Grinders may be sold for money after keeping aside at least one stack of 999**, although I would go with two stacks.
 - Photon Spheres are used on +10, +20 and +30 enhance stages of weapons to unlock their potentials.
 Each weapon has a hidden potential only activated by enhancing them.
 Photon Drops and Crystals can be exchanged to spheres.
 While not recommended in early game, spheres may also be used to buy leveling devices for your Mag.
 - Photon Boosters can be used to buy camos, or more importantly can be exchanged for Ultimate Boosters or EXP Weapon Minis.
 - Synthesizers are of main use to the Summoner class and its recommended to keep them until you finish leveling them to 75 at least.
 They are also used for enhancing weapon element levels to 60, although this is not something that's actually needed anymore and is basically a holdover from when PSO2 was just getting started.